Self-Abandonment: Why You Keep Putting Yourself Last

 Replacing Old Patterns Slowly

-Self-abandonment patterns were built over time.
+Self-abandonment patterns often develop over many years.
+Because of this, healing is usually less about dramatic breakthroughs and more about practicing different choices repeatedly until they begin to feel natural.
 They will shift over time, too.
 You don’t need to change everything at once.
 Small changes create lasting transformation.

 Creating Daily Self-Connection Rituals